wangela/wittier/README.md

 - [x] Enable buttons in timeline for each tweet cell to retweet, favorite, and reply.
 #### Week 2
 - [x] Tap on any profile pic in **any** timeline to go to that user's profile page
+- [ ] Add "Follow" button to profile page views of users who are not the logged in user
+- [ ] If user is already following the profile being displayed, change "Follow" button appearance and allow user to unfollow the profile
+- [ ] Make "jump to top" button slowing appear (alpha 0 -> 1) as you scroll down the timeline
 - [ ] Display hyperlinks, mentions, and hashtags in blue
 - [ ] Display media in a tweet detail view